dpedu/pyircbot/docs/api/modules/stockplay.rst

 Most commands require that the player login as described in the NickUser module.

 Note that it is important to configure api limitations when configuring this module.
 The alphavantage.co api allows a maximum of 5 requests per minute and 500 requests per day.
-For reporting reasons we need to keep the prices of all traded symbols reasonably up-to-date (see *bginterval*).
-This happens at some interval.
+For reasonable trading - that is, executing trades at the current market price - we need to be able to lookup the price of any symbol at any time.
+Likewise, to generate reports we need to keep the prices of all symbols somewhat up to date.
+This happens at some interval - see *bginterval*.

 Considering the daily limit means, when evenly spread, we can sent a request *no more often* than 173 seconds:
-(24 * 60 * 60 / 500) - and therefore, the value of *bginterval* must be some value larger than 173, as this value will
+`(24 * 60 * 60 / 500)` - and therefore, the value of *bginterval* must be some value larger than 173, as this value will
-completely consume the daily limit leaving no room for normal trades.
+completely consume the daily limit.

+When trading, the price of the traded symbol is allowed to be *tcachesecs* seconds old before the API will be used to fetch a more recent price.
+This value must be balanced against *bginterval* depending on your trade frequency and variety.

+Background or batch-style tasks that rely on symbol prices run afoul with the above constraints - but in a magnified way as they rely on api-provided data to calculate player stats across many players at a time.
+The *rcachesecs* setting controls the maximum price age before the API is hit.

 Commands